-Private Server - for organizations that require their Altium Designer installations to remain offline (isolated from the internet) the convenience and flexibility of on-demand software licensing can be provided by a localized Altium Private License Service, rather than from the cloud-based Altium Licensing Service.
-Client-side license acquisition is administered by the Private License Service of an Altium Infrastructure Server (a free, on-premise server that provides remote Altium product installation and license management) or an Altium On-Prem Enterprise Server (available to those with Altium Designer and an active Altium Designer Enterprise Subscription).
-The dedicated Private License Service (PLS), implemented on a PC connected to the company LAN/WAN, is set up by an administrator to acquire the company's Altium licenses locally and then serve these to Altium Designer installations as required.
+Private Server - client-side license acquisition is administered by the Private License Service of an Altium Infrastructure Server - a free, on-premise server that provides remote Altium product installation and license management.
+The Infrastructure Server, installed on a PC connected to the company LAN/WAN, is set up by an administrator to acquire the company's Altium licenses and then using its PLS, serve these over the network to Altium software installations.
 When initially acquired from Altium's web-based license service, the licenses are converted to Private Licenses for localized access.
-A seat (instance) of a PLS-hosted Altium license can be 'leased' by workstation software when it is in use, then 'revoked' (returned to the available pool of licenses) when no longer required.
-Licenses can also be served on a Roaming basis, where the license seat is leased to the target machine for a specified time, allowing the software's host PC, e.g., a laptop, to 'roam' freely while isolated from the network.
+A seat (instance) of a PLS-hosted Altium license can be 'leased' by workstation software when it is in use, and then 'revoked' (returned to the available pool of licenses) when no longer required.
+Licenses can also be served on a Roaming basis, where the license seat is leased to the target machine for a specified time, allowing the software's host PC, say a laptop, to 'roam' freely while isolated from the network.

-This license type is ideal for those who want the flexibility of accessing their licenses from multiple machines but are not able to connect to the Altium On-Demand license server.
-The Infrastructure Server/Enterprise Server and its PLS offer the flexibility required by companies that host multiple Altium software installations, with the bonus that the license and seat usage can be configured, monitored and controlled from a centralized server, which, in turn, is hosted on a local LAN/WAN that may be isolated from the internet.
+This license type is ideal for those who want the flexibility of accessing their licenses from multiple machines, but are not able to connect to the Altium On-Demand license server.
+The Altium Infrastructure Server (AIS) and its PLS offer the flexibility required by companies that host multiple Altium software installations, with the bonus that the license and seat usage can be configured, monitored and controlled from a centralized server – which in turn is hosted on a local LAN/WAN that may be isolated from the internet.

-Access continues to be available to the legacy PLS software; this setup and use is often preferable for smaller organizations.
-One thing to note is that server redundancy is not supported with the Infrastructure Server/Enterprise Server.
+Access continues to be available to the legacy PLS software, whose setup and use is often preferable for smaller organizations.
+One thing to note is that server redundancy is not yet supported with the Altium Infrastructure Server.
 Please use the legacy Private License Server software if this functionality is required.
 More details on the legacy private license server can be found in the legacy/frozen documentation here: https://techdocs.altium.com/display/ADOH/Using+a+Private+Server+License.

 License Availability, Selection and Configuration

-License configuration and selection is performed from the License Management view, which is accessed by clicking the control at the top-right of the workspace then choosing Licenses from the menu.
+License configuration and selection is performed from the License Management view, accessed by clicking on the control at the top-right of the workspace and choosing the Licenses command from the menu.
 This is 'command central' for obtaining a license.
 Sign-in to your Altium account and view and select the On-Demand or Standalone licenses available to you.

-The Altium Dashboard is a dedicated area that allows administrators of an organization's Altium account to manage the users, licenses and other assets associated to that account, as well as define the organization's profile, which can be made public for viewing by other organizations and their users within the AltiumLive community.
+The Altium Dashboard is a dedicated area that allows administrators of an organization's Altium account to manage the users, licenses and other assets associated to that account, as well as defining the organization's profile – which can be made public, for viewing by other organizations and their users, within the AltiumLive community.

 Access to the Dashboard can be made in the following ways: